 ILRI’s director general, Jimmy Smith, explained: ‘We want to provide a space and platform for conversations around pro-poor livestock for development issues’.

-‘Livestock live talks’ will be held monthly, usually on the last Wednesday of the month, from 3–4pm (come at 2:45 to grab a coffee or tea).
+‘Livestock live talks’ are held monthly, usually on the last Wednesday of the month, from 3–4pm (come at 2:45 to grab a coffee or tea).
 They will be conducted live from ILRI’s principal institutional bases in Nairobi and Addis Ababa, with some talks later generated in other regions.
 We’ll use WebEx to give all ILRI staff and partners the opportunity to listen to, and participate in, these new livestock talks.

 Every talk will be facilitated to ensure strong participation, will be promoted in various print and online channels and will be documented on Twitter, Facebook, Slideshare, Yammer, ILRI’s blogs and other social media.